Do you want to learn about the best science-and-art-based ways to get more writing done?

 Then, when it’s time to sit down and write a new piece, my unconscious is already filled with a stronger concept.

-If you have a full-time job but want to get some writing done on the side, you should wake up earlier and write for one or two hours.
+If you have a full-time job but want to get some writing done on the side, wake up earlier and write for one or two hours.

 If you think you’ll have the mental fortitude to write after a full day of work, you’re fooling yourself.